 West Brom Awaydaze

-Our visit to West Bromwich Albion kicks off at 5.15pm tomorrow, and yet again we’re live on Sky TV.
-We’re not famous any more!
+Our visit to West Bromwich Albion kicks off at 8.15pm tomorrow, and for the third match running we’re live on Sky TV.
+Quite clearly we’re not famous any more!

 The Hawthorns is an easy ground to get to by road, as it's only half a mile from junction 1 of the M5, along the A41 towards Birmingham.
 There are a few private matchday car parks at some local industrial units near the ground which you can use for about a fiver, or park at Hawthorns railway station at a cost of £4, though there aren't many parking restrictions on main roads around the stadium.

 The problem will be getting away afterwards, as there are long queues to get back to the M5, so you might be better off going the opposite way from the motorway junction and heading west towards West Bromwich town centre.
 There is street parking here and you still won't have too far to walk, while you will also be closer to the best of the pubs and the takeaways.

 The football ground guide (link at the bottom of the page) gives a few more options for parking.

 There are a couple of options for getting there by public transport.
 From Birmingham New Street you can walk to Snow Hill (a 5-10 minute walk through the city centre) and then catch a train or tram to The Hawthorns station, which is a 5 minute walk from the stadium.
 Tomorrow the trains from Snow Hill will be at .01, .16, .31 and .46 past the hour, but after the game the frequency will have dropped to half-hourly, with trains at 22.10, 22.42 and 23.12.